Jsparrow/jsparrow.github.io/docs/rules/replace-nested-loops-with-flat-map.md

 ---
 title: Replace Nested Loops with flatMap
 description:
     Nested For-Loops or invocations of forEach commonly used to iterate over all elements of a collection of collections, can be avoided by using flatMap().
     Using flatMap() makes code much more readable and can be combined with other stream functions.
+tags: ["rule"]
 ---

 # Replace Nested Loops with flatMap